– Corresponds to location on map

 1

-Built in the 1830s near Chapel Hill Road in Montgomery County, Tenn., this cabin was the home of Newton and Savannah Weakley, grandparents of Historic Collinsville founder Glenn Harris Weakley.
-Mr. Glenn’s father, Rev. Ewing Sanford Weakley, carved his initials, ESW, in the small closet under the stairs.
+Built in the 1830s near its present-day location, this cabin was once the two-room home of James Newton and Savannah Tennessee Jones Weakley, grandparents of Historic Collinsville founder Glenn Harris Weakley.
+Among with other original features are the cabin’s wooden floors and walls, a section of wallpaper and insulation, and a portion of the chinking.
 Glenn and his wife JoAnn established Historic Collinsville in 1974, opening to the public in 1997.
-Learn more about the area and its history, receive a tour map of the grounds, and browse through memorable gifts in the Visitor Center.

 2